AdaCore/training_material/courses/fundamentals_of_ada/adv_280_low_level_programming.rst

 -----------------------

 * Calling assembly code is a vendor-specific extension
-* GNAT allows passing assembly scripts directly to the linker through `System.Machine_Code.ASM`
+* GNAT allows passing assembly with `System.Machine_Code.ASM`

+   - Handled by the linker directly

 * The developer is responsible for mapping variables on temporaries or registers
 * See documentation